Trusted Platform Module Technology Overview

 Automatic initialization of the TPM with Windows 10

 Starting with Windows 10, the operating system automatically initializes and takes ownership of the TPM.
 This means that in most cases, we recommend that you avoid configuring the TPM through the TPM management console, TPM.msc.
 There are a few exceptions, mostly related to resetting or performing a clean installation on a PC.
 For more information, see Clear all the keys from the TPM.
+We're no longer actively developing the TPM management console beginning with Windows Server 2019 and Windows 10, version 1809.

 In certain specific enterprise scenarios limited to Windows 10, versions 1507 and 1511, Group Policy might be used to back up the TPM owner authorization value in Active Directory.
 Because the TPM state persists across operating system installations, this TPM information is stored in a location in Active Directory that is separate from computer objects.